Iran women's national football team: Home stadium

-Iran plays their home matches on the Ararat Stadium.
+Iran plays their home matches at the Ararat Stadium.

 Attendance of women in football matches

 On 9 November 2018 Fatma Samoura, Secretary General of International Federation of Football Association FIFA said she would ask Iranian government to end ban on women’s entry to sport stadiums.

-In September 2019 it was reported that Iranian female football star Sahar Khodayari, dubbed the "blue girl", died after self-immolating in front of a court in Tehran when she found out she could face a two year sentence for attempting to enter a football stadium to watch her team play.
+In September 2019, it was reported that Iranian female football fan Sahar Khodayari, dubbed the "blue girl", died after self-immolating in front of a court in Tehran when she found out she could face a two year sentence for attempting to enter a football stadium to watch her favourite team play.

 Results and fixtures

 The following is a list of matches in the last 12 months, as well as any future matches that have been scheduled.